-Investigation Report of CEMS Exceedances Date 1 - 31 December 2023 Time Continuous Monitoring throughout December 2023 Monitoring Location Continuous Environmental Monitoring Systems (CEMS) Parameter Various emission parameters of Cogeneration Units (CHPs) and Ammonia Stripping Plant (ASP) Exceedance Description Continuous monitoring was carried out at the CAPCS, CHP and ASP throughout the reporting period using the CEMS.
-According to the EM&amp;A Manual, exceedance is considered if the emission concentration of the concerned pollutants is higher than the emission limits stated in Tables 2.2, 2.3 and 2.5 of the EM&amp;A Manual (Version F) for CAPCS, CHPs and ASP respectively.
+Investigation Report of CEMS Exceedances Date 1 - 31 January 2024 Time Continuous Monitoring throughout January 2024 Monitoring Location Continuous Environmental Monitoring Systems (CEMS) Parameter Various emission parameters of the Centralised Air Pollution Control Unit (CAPCS), Cogeneration Units (CHPs), and Ammonia Stripping Plant (ASP) Exceedance Description 1.
+Continuous monitoring was carried out at the CAPCS, CHPs, and ASP throughout the reporting period using the CEMS.
+According to the EM&A Manual, an exceedance is considered if the emission concentration of the concerned pollutants is higher than the emission limits stated in Tables 2.2, 2.3 and 2.5 of the EM&A Manual (Version F) for the CAPCS, CHPs, and ASP respectively.
 The concentrations of the concerned air pollutants were monitored on-line by the CEMS.
-Exceedances of various emission parameters were recorded on the CEMS including: NOx, SO2, and HCl from CHP1; NOx and SO2 from CHP2; and NOx, SO2, NH3, and HCl from ASP.
-The Contractor has investigated the cause of the exceedances and identified that: The exceedances of NOx, SO2, and HCl from the CHPs, as well as the exceedances of NOx, SO2, NH3, and HCl from ASP occurred due to system instability.
-Action Taken / Action to be Taken The Contractor investigated the reason for the exceedances and arranged Remedial Works and Follow-up Actions (see below).
-Remedial Works and Follow-up Actions The Contractor had arranged the CHP supplier to inspect, analyse and improve CHP and ASP performance in January 2024 based on final reports of the quality assurance level 2 test (QAL) for the CEMS calibration.
-This QAL2 evaluation is still ongoing, and improvement recommendation will be provided once the final report is received.
+Exceedances of various emission parameters were recorded on the CEMS including: Odour from CAPCS; • NO x , SO 2 , and HCl from CHP1; NO x and SO 2 from CHP2; NO x and SO 2 from CHP3; and • NO x , SO 2 , NH 3 , and HCl from ASP.
+2. The Contractor has investigated the cause of the exceedances and identified that: The exceedances of Odour from CAPCS; NO_x, SO2, and HCl from the CHPs; and the exceedances of NO_x, SO2, NH3, and HCl from ASP occurred due to system instability. $ \bullet \text{Regarding the Odour exceedances from the CAPCS, the Contractor has } \\ \text{identified faulty H_2S sensors causing instrument reading error as the } \\ \text{underlying cause of the reported exceedances.} $ • Regarding the NO x exceedances from the CHPs, The CHP manufacturer engineer from Germany visited the ORRC1 facility in late 2023 and also began working on the study of a way to improve the emission performance of the engines.
+Improvement on NO x emissions was obtained when the engines were running at optimum loading.
+Due to the CHPs running at lower than the suggested 85% to 90% under the current operational conditions, the NO x values will exceed the emission limit from time to time.
+In addition, the exceedances also occur during the frequent starting and stopping of the equipment.
+During the initial startup period, the emissions tend to be higher until the engine stabilises.
+The Contractor will continue to communicate with the manufacturer to follow-up. • Regarding the SO 2 exceedances from the CHPs, a quality assurance level 2 test (QAL2) was completed by a third-party laboratory that showed lower SO 2 values than those reported by the CEMS.
+The lower values measured by the laboratory was attributed to methane gas interference.
+Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas interference.
+The MT and IEC have reviewed the proposal and have no objections.
+This correction factor is planned to be implemented after